kreuzberger/YaComponent/doc/guide/UserGuide.rst

     </responses>
   </interface>

-The interace describes now the properties send of type AudioData, the request to start and stop data delivery and the repsonsed to the requests.
+The interface describes now the properties of type AudioData, the request to start and stop data delivery and the repsonsed to the requests.
+The id given to the properties must match the message name in the proto file.
+The package information could also be defined in the proto file and is similar to a namespace in c++.

 To define the components, we use another xml file.